 Working in a distributed world means visual management is dead and isn’t coming back.
 The introduction of people and workplace analytics will become necessary to give leaders, the executive and the board reassurance that the organisation is being productive.
 But this is not without its challenges and conversations need to start early with colleagues so they understand the balance to be struck between support, reassurance and scrutiny.

-Dean Cordingley is the principal consultant in out social housing interim management team at NSCG.
-If you're looking to explore how your housing association can benefit from more agile ways of working, get in touch.
+Dean Cordingley is the principal consultant in our housing interim management team at NSCG.
+If you’re looking to explore how your housing association can benefit from more agile ways of working, get in touch.